By Natalie Buchwald, LMHC | Last Updated: November 21st, 2024

 Reviewed by Steven Buchwald

 When someone hurts our feelings, most of us acquired a defense mechanism that attempts to make us feel better by making others feel bad.
-This defense mechanism might operate a bit like this:
+This defense mechanism wakes up feelings of anger and might operate a bit like this:

 “You’ve hurt me so much so now I’m going to make you feel pain too so you know how I feel”

 This defense mechanism occurs so automatically, so insidiously that you might not be aware it is happening.
-This defense mechanism is attempting to make you feel better but it does not work, does it?
+It is attempting to make you feel better but it does not work, does it?

 Now you are both in pain.
 Your partner hurt you so now you are both miserable.
 Not a particularly healthy or efficient way of dealing with hurt feelings.